leeyuejia/GA_seif2020/unit_2/w11d2/homework/mongo_burgers/README.md

 - let's make one more burger exactly like the one we just made (copy paste again)

 ### Follow the rest of the prompts in `answers.js`

-### Continue to the hotels part of tonight's homework!